saibharathkondepati/assignment2-kondepati/AboutMe.md

 |Africa|To visit Forest's|10|

 ----
-> Nowadays you have to be a scientist if you want to be a killer *Vladimir Nabokov Lolita*
+> Nowadays you have to be a scientist if you want to be a killer -- *->Vladimir Nabokov Lolita*

-> Money is a tool, so I don't have to be.
+> Money is a tool, so I don't have to be --
-*Eddie Mumford*
+*->Eddie Mumford*